Do you hate your job?

 Maybe you think this sound a little idealistic or even naïve’, but hear me out.

-Here are four incredibly useful distinct things you can be doing if you find yourself in an underemployed situation.
+Here are four incredibly useful distinct things you can be doing if you find yourself in an underemployed or boring situation.

 Look for useful things to do